ShanaFoster/osticket-prereqs/README.md

 <img src="https://i.imgur.com/TodoNLz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-"Image shows image  the IIS manager, where the 'Browser' folder is located on the right.
+The image display the IIS manager, where the 'Browser' folder is located on the right.
 Inside Browser folder, Browser 80 HTTP is located.
 Once you click browser 80 HTTP; the osTicket system should launch.
 If the system doesn't launch, it means something was incorrectly done.

 </p>